GigaSpaces-ProfessionalServices/dih-k8s-training-labs/lab-service-dev-solution/README.md

 4. `docker login`
 5. `docker push <your-hub-user>/<repo-name>[:<tag>]` (e.g : docker push atzd1/myrest:1.0.1)

 Note: To check if the correct docker image is being pulled in the pod, you can check the sha256 digest.
 From docker: `docker images --digests`.
-From kubernetes: `kubectl get pods <pod name> -o yaml`
+From kubernetes: `kubectl get pods <pod name> -n dih -o yaml`

 ### Prepare deployment yamls and deploy service
 1. Edit `mydeployment.yaml`.
 Change image to the image you built (e.g., `image: atzd1/mytest1:1.01`)